 Beth Axelrod has volunteered for multiple animal advocacy organizations for over 30 years.
 She became involved with WRL as a Helpline volunteer in 2007.
-She has served on the Board of Directors since 2011, and as President from 2013-2017.
-Beth currently serves as Vice President and Treasurer, as well as chairing the Wildlife Center Task Force with the goal of establishing a wildlife center in Northern Virginia.
+She has served on the Board of Directors since 2011, as President from 2013-2017 and as Vice President and Treasurer from 2017-2022, as well as chairing the Wildlife Center Task Force with the goal of establishing a wildlife center in Northern Virginia.

 Prior to retiring, Beth had a 30 year career in Real Estate Management and was a Vice President of a real estate development firm.
-She managed projects from start to completion and focused on team management and training, ensuring statutory compliance with multi-jurisdictional condominium acts, and that construction standards met the specifications of contractual documents.
-Beth also prepared operating budgets for multiple projects, served on all Declarant Board of Directors, prepared financial reports for investors and acted as a liaison for the Developer involving complex negotiations regarding legal issues.
+She managed projects full-cycle with a focus on team management and training, ensuring statutory compliance with multi-jurisdictional condominium acts, and that construction standards met the specifications of contractual documents.
+Beth also prepared operating budgets for multiple projects, served on all Declarant Boards of Directors, prepared financial reports for investors and acted as a liaison for the Developer involving complex negotiations regarding legal issues.